awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/workers_eksctl.md

 draft: false
 ---

 In this section we will deploy the instance types we selected and request nodegroups that adhere to Spot diversification best practices.
 For that we will use **[eksctl create nodegroup](https://eksctl.io/usage/managing-nodegroups/)** to generate the ClusterConfig file and save the output.
-The ClusterConfig file will be edited with additional configuration including filtering the instance types, and use the edited eksctl configuration files to add the new nodes to the cluster.
+The ClusterConfig file will be edited with additional configuration and use it to add the new nodes to the cluster.

 Let's first create the configuration file: